nicohouillon/django-social-auth-app/README.md

 # License

-All this project is developed under LICENSE [GPL3](https://github.com/lappis-unb/tais/blob/master/LICENSE)
+All this project is developed and are available under LICENSE [GPL3](https://github.com/lappis-unb/tais/blob/master/LICENSE)

-You can see the dependency list here [aqui](https://libraries.io/github/MatheusMiranda/django_social_auth_app)
+You can see the dependency list [here](https://libraries.io/github/MatheusMiranda/django_social_auth_app)